 A: For emergency medical policies, return airfare is only paid for when it is included as a benefit of your insurance policy and the insurance company determines it is best for you to come home to Canada to be followed by a Canadian doctor.
 Trip interruption insurance covers the cost of unexpected events that require you to return home.

-Watch the video below to see our team answer these questions on YouTube (Runtime 10:39).
+Watch the video below to see our team answer FAQs about getting COVID while travelling on YouTube (Runtime 10:39).